Get A Music Manager, Part 7

-I don’t know where I first heard that, or if I am lifting a fairly famous quote without attribution (by all means call me on it in the comments section if I am), but this statement has never been more true than in the case of a manager who gets his or her gig with the band because of the ability to invest.
+I don’t know where I first heard that, or if I am lifting a fairly famous quote without attribution but this statement has never been more true than in the case of a manager who gets his or her gig with the band because of the ability to invest.

-It is a funny thing about the music business: I have watched the same scenario play out time and time again, where people who are successful in other industries take a look at the business, make a judgment on the people in the business and decide that they can do it better.
-What people either don’t know or seem willing to forget is that the music industry seems to function more like Roulette than anything taught in a Wharton MBA class, and many of the rules that govern most other industries seem not to apply.
-The most obvious difference is that people are willing to invest millions and millions of dollars every year into products (read: music and artists) without knowing if there is any demand for these products.
-Thank God music still makes people feel something and makes them forget the bottom line though, or we’d all be in trouble.
-With that in mind, there are some pros and cons about having a manager who becomes a music manager not based on their experience but because of their ability to fund a career.
+I have often watched this scenario play out, where people who are successful in other industries take a look at our business, make a judgment on the people in the business and decide that they can do it better.
+What people either don’t know or seem willing to forget is that the music industry can function more like roulette than anything taught in a business class, and many of the rules that govern most other industries seem not to apply.
+A huge difference is that people in our industry are willing to invest millions of dollars into original music without knowing if there is any demand for it.
+With that in mind, there are some pros and cons about having an investor who becomes a music manager not based on their experience but because of their ability to fund a career.

-It can be really difficult if you are eating Cup-o-Soup for dinner and dodging your landlord at the beginning of the month to turn down an investment of any kind regardless of the back-end cost, but I urge you to think of your career not in terms of one day, one week, one year but a lifetime.
-Is $50,000 worth giving away all your publishing on anything you ever write for life?
-I hope not … but you never know.
-That said – just understand what you are relinquishing in exchange for investment today and if need be, spend some money on a good music lawyer.
+It can be really difficult if you are just getting by to turn down an investment of any kind regardless of the back-end cost, but I urge you to think of your career not in terms of one day, one week, one year but a lifetime.
+Is $50,000 worth giving away a percentage of your publishing on anything you ever write for life?
+I hope not but you never know.
+That said – go out of your way to understand what you are relinquishing in the future for an investment today.
+Hire a music lawyer – it’s worth it.

-As I have mentioned earlier, part of the problem with an investor in music is the distinct possibility that they won’t fully understand the business regardless of their successes in other industries.
-At times this kind of manager needs to be managed by the artist because the minute they begin spending any cash on someone’s career a whole host of people with questionable services will arrive like sharks who smell blood.
-While the cash is flowing, it can be a fun ride, but I assure you that investors will always look down the ledger on a project at some point and there had better be some signs of a return for the party to continue.
+As I have mentioned earlier, part of the problem with an investor turned manager is the distinct possibility that they won’t fully understand the business regardless of their successes in other industries.
+While the cash is flowing, it can be a fun, but ultimately all investors will look at the ledger and there will need to be some signs of life for the cash to keep flowing.

-If you are lucky to have someone like this in your orbit, just make sure you know what this investment will cost you in terms of your possible future earnings, and that you and this person have an understanding and share a common vision for your career; otherwise, you could wind up being a death metal group opening up for a Bee-Gees Tribute band if you aren’t careful.
+If you are lucky to have someone like this in your orbit, just make sure you know what this investment will cost you in terms of your possible future earnings, and that you and this person have an understanding and share a common vision for your career; otherwise you could wind up being a death metal group opening up for an Abba tribute band.